 Definition: Sun clients are essential to the agency.
 Without these clients, the agency might cease to exist.
 Sun clients provide warmth, nourishment and energy to the agency.
 Sun clients allow the agency to do good work and take chances.
 Organic growth opportunities exist, staff relationships are good, and projects more often end up on time and on budget.
 Sun clients are to be retained and protected.

 Definition: Planet clients should be very profitable to the agency.
 These clients should operate with very little support from agency senior management and should sustain life pretty much on their own.
 Planet clients should be protected but may not be essential to the agency’s existence.
 Planets by definition have little opportunity for real growth and cannot ever be Suns in the opinion of agency management.
 Planet clients should be worked with minimal agency investment in resources and must have limited impact on senior management time.
+From a business development perspective, Planet clients, depending upon their size, may well provide Satellite opportunities by which we mean associated or subsidiary companies.

 Definition: Black Hole clients suck up a lot of agency energy and give little in return.
 These types of clients often overuse creative services and account management time without fair compensation.
 Management often thinks they help cover operational cost, keeping the lights on so to speak.
 They miss the impact on staff morale.
 Black Hole clients should be dropped by the agency at the first opportunity.
 Black Hole clients often represent lost causes.
-Their impact on the agency should be minimized.
+Their impact on the agency should be minimised.

 Definition: Shooting Stars are unknowns to the agency.
 Their path is not clear.
 Shooting Star clients could be Suns, Planets or Black Holes.
 It is the responsibility of the agency to ensure a Shooting Star client is transformed into either a Planet or a Sun.
 If this client cannot be transformed into a Sun or Planet, then that client is a Black Hole the agency should plan to eventually drop.
 Shooting Stars are most often new clients moving through the agency.
 Their long-term trajectory has not been established.
 Shooting Stars need more management time and require more agency resources if they are going to become Suns and Planets.
 Shooting Stars take up a lot of agency effort and must be watched closely.